term7/RaspberryPi-USB-Privacy-Gadget/README.md

 ```
 ssh term7@192.168.1.123 -p 6666
 ```
+Don't forget to replace `192.168.1.123` with your actual Raspberry Pi IP!

-If the connection works fine, your new hardened SSH configuration is successfully applied!
+If the connection works fine, your new hardened SSH configuration is successfully applied!<br>
+Since you are still logged in in your first terminal window you can retrace your steps to find out what went wrong.

 #### 9. Recover from an Issue (If Needed)

-If something goes wrong and you get locked out, restore your backup.
+If something goes wrong and you do get locked out, restore your backup.
 Access your Raspberry Pi locally (use keyboard & monitor).
 Then type the following commands:

 ```
 sudo cp /etc/ssh/sshd_config.bak /etc/ssh/sshd_config